-English and Catalan coming from different families were chosen in order to make the task more challenging.
-Also, Catalan is a mid-size European language which means that there are available resources to train a system but not as much as other major European languages like Spanish, French, German or Italian.
-The NMT system is trained with 133 novels translated from English to Catalan and 1000 books written in Catalan.
+English and Catalan -coming from different families- were chosen in order to make the task more challenging.
+Also, Catalan is a mid-size European language, which means that there are available resources to train a system but not as much as other major European languages like Spanish, French, German or Italian.
+The NMT system was trained with 133 novels translated from English to Catalan and 1000 books written in Catalan.

 The translations of 3 books were manually ranked by native Catalan speakers comparing human translation to NMT.
 For 2 books, NMT system obtained equivalent quality to human translations in around a third of the cases.